Do You Believe? (film)

 Do You Believe? is a 2015 American Christian drama film directed by Jon Gunn and stars an ensemble cast featuring Ted McGinley, Mira Sorvino, Andrea Logan White, Lee Majors, Alexa PenaVega, Sean Astin, Madison Pettis, Cybill Shepherd, and Brian Bosworth.
 The film is distributed by Pure Flix, who released it on March 20, 2015.

 Plot

-When a pastor, Matthew, is shaken to the core by the visible belief of a street-corner preacher, he and a lot of other people who are also struggling with their own problems come together and start to question what their religious beliefs really mean.
+When a pastor, Matthew, is shaken to the core by the visible belief of a street-corner preacher, he and others come together to start to question what their religious beliefs really mean.